TheItaliann/Lernen/README.md

         Install the necessary development environment for your microcontroller (Raspbarry pi).
         Upload the provided firmware (if available) or write your own code to handle button inputs and control the LEDs.

-    Power On:
-        Power the device using an appropriate power source (e.g., batteries or USB power).

 Usage